 To get a better understanding of profit margins it is good to compare two companies with alternative margins, see table below.

 Higher profit margin indicates that the company has better control over its costs.

 Profit margin is displayed in percentages and a 10 percent profit margin denotes that the company has a net income of 10 cents for each dollar of their revenues.

 - Return on Equity (ROE): Return on equity (ROE) is a financial ratio that does not account for the stock price.
 This ratio is a measure of how efficient a company is in generating its profits.
 It is a ratio of revenue and profits to owners’ equity (shareholders are the owners).
 Specifically, it is:

 Company A and company B both generate net profits of $1 Million, but company A has equity of $10 Million, but company B has equity of $100 Million.

 Their ROE would be 10% and 1% respectively meaning that company A is more efficient as it was able to produce the same amount of earnings with 10 times less equity.

-- Price-to-Earnings (P/E): As the name suggest, it is the current market price divided by earnings per share (EPS).
-It is an easy way to get a quick look of a stock’s value.
+- Price-to-Earnings (P/E): As the name suggests, it is the current market price divided by earnings per share (EPS).
+It is an easy way to get a quick look at a stock’s value.
 A high P/E indicates that the stock is priced relatively high to its earnings, and companies with higher P/E, therefore, seem more expensive.

 - Price-to-Book (P/B): A price-to-book (P/B) ratio is used to compare a stock’s market value to its book value.
-It can be calculated as the current share price divided to the book value per share, according to the previous financial statement.
-In a broader sense, it can also be calculated as the total market capitalization of the company divided by all the shareholders equity.
+It can be calculated as the current share price divided by the book value per share, according to the previous financial statement.
+In a broader sense, it can also be calculated as the total market capitalization of the company divided by all the shareholder’s equity.

 This ratio gives an idea of whether you are paying too high price for the stock as it denotes what would be the residual value if the company went bankrupt today.